Parrotfish: the coral crunching, sand makers

 A dive on a coral reef is overwhelmingly a feast for the eyes, but there are sounds to appreciate as well, especially when schools of parrotfishes go crunch, crunch, crunch on coral as they feed.

-CORALS ARE THE reef builders, and parrotfish the demolishers, and that makes them both super-important.
+Corals are the reef builders, and parrotfish the demolishers, and that makes them both super-important.
 By crunching coral into sand that washes up on beaches, parrotfish help islands rise.

 What they do is called bioerosion.
-On the Great Barrier Reef up to 9 kilograms per square metre of reef is removed each year by their powerful teeth, operating within those parrot-like beaks.
+On the Great Barrier Reef up to 9kg per sq.m of reef is removed each year by their powerful teeth, operating within those parrot-like beaks.
 Some parrotfish species take as many as 20 bites per minute.
-A bumphead parrotfish (Bolbometopon muricatum) can excrete 90 kilograms of sand in a year.
-The coral they consume is sometimes dead, and includes old debris, so they aren’t as destructive as consumption rates suggest.

 parrotfish